A Representation Transformation of Parametric Feynman Integrals: Polynomial transformation

 On the other hand,

 A combination of the above two equations leads to

-Thus we see that the transformation defined by \cref{eq:transf} is reciprocal.
+Thus we see that the transformation defined by \cref{eq:Transf} is reciprocal.

-Generally speaking, the transformation defined by \cref{eq:transf1} may not be invertible.
+Generally speaking, the transformation defined by \cref{eq:transf1} may not be reversible.
 Even if it is, the obtained function $\calG(u)$ may not be a rational function.
-However, for a loop integral with a complete set of propagators, $\calG$ is indeed a rational function, as will be clear in the next section.
+However, for the $\mathcal{F}$ polynomial of a loop integral, $\calG$ is indeed a rational function, as will be clear in the subsequent sections.